ridafkih/russian-roulette-simulation/README.md

 # Russian Roulette Simulation
-### A simple simulation of the game "Russian Roulette," in order to prove that the odds of winning are 50/50 if the game is played between two players.
+### I recently learned some people don't think the odds of winning Russian Roulette are 50/50, so I made a program to prove it.

 ___